 In a recent Twitter Q&A session, Jackson revealed that he thinks Mace Windu – the only Jedi with a purple lightsaber – “ain’t dead”.
 “In my mind, I’m not dead,” answered Jackson.
 “Jedis can fall incredibly high distances and not die.”

 — Samuel L. Jackson (@SamuelLJackson) June 25, 2016

-He later expanded on his theory in an interview on Entertainment Weekly.
+He later expanded on his theory in an interview with Entertainment Weekly.
 “Jedi can fall from amazing distances.
 And there’s a long history of one-handed Jedi.
 So why not?”
 “But George doesn’t have anything to do with it anymore,” said Jackson, referring to Lucas’ sale of the Star Wars property to Disney.
 But Lucas likes his theory: “George is like, ‘I’m okay with that.
 You can be alive.”

 This theory begs a few questions: if he is alive, where is Mace Windu currently?
 And will Disney be kind enough to resurrect the character?
 Do they have any plans for Mace Windu?
 Is Mace Windu Finn’s father?

 In Samuel L. Jackson’s hypothetical SW reality, Mace has been lying low on some remote planet, just like Masters Obi-Wan Kenobi (Ewan McGregor/Alec Guinness) and Yoda (Frank Oz) did in the previous films.